Conditional statements#

 print(f"{temperature} is greater than 25")

 Makes sense, right?
-Conditional statements always check if the conditional expression is True or False.
+Conditional statements always check if the conditional expression evaluates as True or False.
 If True, the code under the conditional statement gets executed.

 In the case above, nothing is printed to the screen if temperature is less than or equal to 25.